njgibbon/njgibbon/README.md

 #### Other
 * I strongly advocate for continual, sustainable, incremental improvement as *generally* the best method to achieve any goal.
-* I'm a minimalist and am always looking to make things simpler, clearer & more impactful.
+* I'm a minimalist and am always looking to make things simpler, stabler, clearer & more impactful.

 Outside of computing I enjoy fitness :muscle:, football :soccer:, reading :scroll: & all lots of normal stuff :tv:.
 I'm mainly concerned about living a balanced life :balance_scale: where my time :watch: is allgined with my values.